This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question: “Are Settlement Agreements taxable?”

 Contributions to the cost of outplacement counselling or similar training are not taxable and are usually paid directly by the employer to the provider and do not count towards the £30,000 tax free exemption.

-The employer is usually expected to pay the employee’s legal costs.
-This does not count towards the £30,000 tax free exemption as long as it is solely in connection with termination of employment, is paid directly to the employee’s solicitor and there is a specific Settlement Agreement clause to that effect.
+You are usually expected to pay your employee’s legal costs.
+This does not count towards the £30,000 tax free exemption as long as it is solely in connection with termination of employment, is paid directly to your employee’s solicitor and there is a specific Settlement Agreement clause to that effect.

 Martin Searle Solicitors offer free online information and legal advice for employers about Settlement Agreements tax and all other aspects of Settlement Agreements.